kanydao/U-SAM/README.md

 </p>
 This repo holds the pytorch implementation of U-SAM:<br />

-**Deep-learning-assisted segmentation of rectal cancer from CT scans: Development and validation of U-SAM**
+**Tuning Vision Foundation Models for Rectal Cancer Segmentation from CT Scans: Development and Validation of U-SAM**

 ## Model